aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 You should use this feature if,

 * You will like to provision a DynamoDB table that has the capability of replicating to other regions.
-This will remove the need of creating custom solution for replicating your table to other regions and decrease maintenance load.
+You will no longer need to create custom solution for replicating your table to other regions and will also decrease maintenance load.
 * You want to import global tables using CloudFormation import.
 * You want to use drift detection.